 You’re due to have surgery.
-During surgery, you’ll be given medication called anesthesia.
-(It is also called anesthetic.)
+During surgery, you’ll be given medicine called anesthesia or anesthetic.
 This will keep you comfortable and pain-free.
 Your anesthesia provider will use general anesthesia.
-This sheet tells you more about it.

 General anesthesia puts you into a state like deep sleep.
 It goes into the bloodstream (IV anesthetics), into the lungs (gas anesthetics), or both.
 You feel nothing during the procedure.
 You will not remember it.
 During the procedure, the anesthesia provider monitors you continuously.
 He or she checks your heart rate and rhythm, blood pressure, breathing, and blood oxygen.